 While a lot of us have our mothers here with us, some of us have experienced loss.
 Make sure to reach out to the person in your life who has lost their mother or grandmother.
 Their heart will be a little heavy today and it would be nice to hear from you.

-Don’t forget those people you know whose mothers may be living, but are not a part of their life.
+Don’t forget those you know whose mother may be living, but are not a part of their life.
 I’m thinking of people I know who have incarcerated mothers or otherwise estranged mothers.
 Reach out to them today.

 There are also mothers out there who are estranged from their children.
 Maybe their children are in jail, caught up in addiction, or not speaking to them.
 These mothers can feel like a failure.
 Make time to acknowledge them today, too.